View Document Text

 trade in or out of one or more markets.
 Whether done using quantitative models, the

 strategy essentially involves two correct calls – the entry point and the exit point.
-In the
+If an

-event an investor buys into the market near a short- or long-term peak and/or sells out
+investor buys into the market near a short- or long-term peak and/or sells out of the

 Use of Leveraged ETFs and Inverse ETFs.
 Leveraged ETFs seek to deliver multiples